Wytamma/dynamic-beast/README.md

 ### Auto apply optimisation suggestion

 At the end of a analysis BEAST provides suggestions for optimising operators e.g. `Try setting scaleFactor to about 0.96`.
+See the end of the [example file](https://github.com/Wytamma/dynamic-beast/blob/master/data/Heterochronous_H3N2.out).
 A path to the output file can be provided to the `--optimise` flag and the suggestions will automatically be extracted and applied to the generated dynamic XML file.

 ```bash
 dynamic-beast --optimise hcv_coal.out --outfile dynamic_hcv_coal.xml hcv_coal.xml